Jesse Crain: Tampa Bay Rays

 Crain was traded to the Tampa Bay Rays on July 29, 2013, for future considerations.
 Crain was activated off the disabled list on September 23, but he did not appear in the regular or post season.
 On October 16, the compensation for the White Sox in the trade was named as minor-leaguers Sean Bierman and Ben Kline.

 Houston Astros

 On December 31, 2013, Crain agreed to terms on a one-year contract with the Houston Astros.
 He was placed on the 60-day DL on March 21 while recovering from offseason surgery on his right biceps.
 He did not play a single game for the Astros.
+He became a free agent following the season.

-Second stint with the White Sox
+Chicago White Sox (second stint)

-The White Sox signed Crain to a minor league contract on January 22, 2015.
+On January 22, 2015, Crain signed a minor league contract with the Chicago White Sox.
+He elected free agency after the season on November 6.

 World Baseball Classic

 Crain was selected to represent Canada at the World Baseball Classic.
 In the first game of the 2006 edition of the Classic, Crain came into the game in the 9th inning.
 He got the save as Canada beat the South Africans 11–8.

-In the 2009 World Baseball Classic, Crain struck out all four batters he faced in the eighth and ninth innings.
-Canada ended up losing the game to Italy.
+In the 2009 World Baseball Classic, Crain struck out all four batters he faced in the eighth and ninth innings, although Canada ended up losing the game 6 - 2 to Italy.